Special Ask from the MLH Project:

 Mike was working at Cantor Fitzgerald in the World Trade Center.
 Mike was born on March 14, 1964 in Kingston, NY and graduated from the University of Richmond in 1986, where he played golf and intramural lacrosse.
 Mike aka “Finny” earned a Bachelor of Arts degree in Economics.
 He married Erin McDonnell from Maplewood in 1992 after meeting her in Hoboken.
 They later moved to Basking Ridge, New Jersey and had three beautiful children; Bridget Annie (4), Michael Bradley (3), and Francis John (Jack) (1 month).
 “He had an incredible passion for people and life,” Erin said.
 “This most endearing man took nothing good in his life for granted.
 His unfettered enthusiasm for life was contagious.
 He loved to travel and play golf.
 He was the West Orange Rock Spring Country Club Champion in 1998/2000.

-2020 UPDATE: Jack graduated Ridge High School and is a freshman at Elon College.
-Bradley is a senior at Univ. of Richmond where is father graduated after graduating from Morristown Beard.
+2021 UPDATE: Jack graduated Ridge High School and is attending Elon College.
+Bradley graduated Univ. of Richmond where is father graduated after graduating from Morristown Beard.
 Bridget graduated from Univ. of Richmond as well.
 The Michael B. Finnegan Private Foundation continues to raise funds enhancing the lives of children suffering from physical and mental disabilities.

 Christopher Forsythe, 44, Basking Ridge, New Jersey